rwstorer/sdevclass/content/classes/SVAD230/_index.md

 hands-on approach.

 {{< notice "note" >}}
 This course does **NOT** lead to AWS, Azure, or any other cloud certification.
-It will cover how to perform tasks (within the free tier) in both AWS and Azure using both (as much as possible) the web GUI and the command line.
+It will cover how to perform tasks in Azure using Microsoft's learning content. ***Microsoft does not support this course.***
 {{< /notice >}}

 ## Learning Objectives